Russian Imperial Movement: International status and sanctions

 On 6 April 2020, the U.S. Department of State added the Russian Imperial Movement and three of its leaders (Stanislav Anatolyevich Vorobyev, Denis Valliullovich Gariyev, and Nikolay Nikolayevich Trushchalov) to the Specially Designated Global Terrorist list, thereby making it the first white supremacist group to be designated a terrorist organization by the State Department.

 The group was officially designated as a terrorist group in Canada on 3 February 2021.

 On 1 July 2025, the British government announced its intentions to proscribe the Russian Imperial Movement as a terrorist organisation, alongside Palestine Action and the neo-Nazi Maniac Murder Cult.

 The group was proscribed as a terrorist organisation on 5 July 2025.

 Political activity

 In Russia, RIM is politically affiliated with an alliance of orthodox nationalist groups called Russian National Front, consisting of Black Hundreds, Great Russia Party, People's Militia named after Minin and Pozharsky and Union of Orthodox Banner-Bearers.
-RIM's military arm is affiliated with a coalition of neo-Nazi military groups taking part in the Russian invasion of Ukraine made up of Atomwaffen Russland, Rusich and Russian ONA, with some overlap.
+RIM's military arm is affiliated with a coalition of neo-Nazi military groups taking part in the Russian invasion of Ukraine made up of Atomwaffen Division Russland, Rusich and Russian ONA, with some overlap.